 Every day, all across the world, mothers and babies are in need of healthcare services — inpatient care, social services and resources, and long-term care for a postpartum condition to name just a few.
 However, women in the United States are more likely to die from childbirth than women living in other developed countries, which is why preventing pregnancy complications and maternal deaths and improving women’s health before, during, and after pregnancy is a goal under Healthy People 2030.

 Too often, this population is overlooked.
 Maternal mortality rates in the United States are 17.4 deaths per 100,000 live births, with wide gaps between racial and ethnic groups.
+Black women, for example, are three times more likely to die of complications from childbirth than white women.
 Non-clinical resources — food banks, transportation, mental health and substance abuse referrals — can be out of reach for many mothers, with scarcity cutting across all races, ethnicities, ages, and income levels.

 Working toward health equity with CommonSpirit Health

-The Docent Health program has supported tens of thousands of mothers and babies to date.
+The consumer navigation solution program has supported tens of thousands of mothers and babies since December 2020.
 The team has seen high engagement rates across race and ethnicities; for the CommonSpirit Health maternal/child health program, the bidirectional engagement rate is greater than 60% for groups like Black/African American, white, Asian, and Hispanic mothers.
 This high patient engagement is helping drive health equity for many of the vulnerable populations cared for by CommonSpirit Health.

 These human and digital touchpoints make all patients feel seen and heard.
 “It’s great that now I have a person I can call with all my questions,” one first-time mother in California stated.
 Another new mother agreed, saying that “From the phone calls prior to my surgery, and postpartum follow-up texts, it made me feel so special.”

-And the results are proving out: The Docent Health and CommonSpirit Health program has been shown to help lower the rate of preterm births and decrease the average hospital length of stay for mothers and NICU babies, with many of the biggest gains being delivered to populations that traditionally see the largest health disparities.
+And the results are proving out: The Get Well and CommonSpirit Health program has been shown to help lower the rate of preterm births and decrease the average hospital length of stay for mothers and NICU babies, with many of the biggest gains being delivered to populations that traditionally see the largest health disparities.

-The success of this program has led CommonSpirit to expand the partnership to more than 60 new facilities in 11 states across the country across the next three years.
+The success of this program has led CommonSpirit Health to expand the partnership to more than 60 new facilities in 11 states across the country.

 Supporting mothers and babies with GetWell Loop